Kitsune-cop/ip_nuxt_three/README.md

 # ip_nuxt_three
-When you want to test, you need to go to branch Test
+When you want to test, you need to go to branches Test
 ## Build Setup

 ```bash